-Based on your query, PowerPoint will suggest tools that relate to what you’re looking for.
-For instance, if you type in “change slide background” the Tell Me bar will automatically display options that allow you to perform that exact task.
+Based on your query, PowerPoint will suggest tools that relate to your search.
+For instance, if you type in “change slide background,” the Tell Me bar will automatically display options that allow you to perform that exact task.

-Even if you consider yourself a PowerPoint guru, the Tell Me feature can help you speed up your work.
-You’ll never have to dig through the Ribbon or search online in an attempt to find a feature ever again.
+Even if you consider yourself a PowerPoint guru, the Tell Me feature can help speed up your work.
+You’ll never have to dig through the Ribbon or search online to find a feature again.

 Different view modes

-When creating presentations, it’s certainly helpful to get a different perspective of your work.
-PowerPoint has many view modes that allow you to take a better look at the slides you’ve created, often from a different perspective.
+When creating presentations, getting a different perspective on your work is helpful.
+PowerPoint has many view modes that allow you to look better at the slides you’ve created, often from a different perspective.
 There is a little rundown on the available view modes and how they function:

 - Normal view: The default view PowerPoint loads in.
 This includes all the essentials you need to work such as the Ribbon, the Slide pane as well as the Notes pane.